agadiffe/WindowsMize/README.md

 It's recommended to use Notepad++, VSCode or else to have the code highlighted.

 ### Main script
-"WindowsMize.ps1" is the main script that will execute the other script files.
+"WindowsMize.ps1" is the main script that will execute the other scripts.
+Settings are divided into 6 main categories with 31 script files.
 These script files are located in the "scripts" folder.

 You can uncomment or comment the script names to execute or not the corresponding script.